lhing17/waterConverter/README.md

-The Water Converter is a suite of convenient API written in Java, which aims to convert your file to **ANY** format.
+The Water Converter is a suite of convenient API written in Java, which aims to convert your file to **ANY** format by ONE LINE code.
 It was inspired by Convertio, an extension of the Chrome browser.

 ## Supported Features